DiffuSolve: Diffusion-based Solver for Non-convex Trajectory Optimization: Implementation and Task Details

+\paragraph{Data collection and model training.} In this task, to collect the training data we sample 4000 different $y$, each with 50 uniformly sampled initial guesses.
+Then we use the SNOPT \citep{gill2005snopt} solver for each problem instance to collect locally optimal solutions.
+Finally, we filter out those solutions with objective values greater than 4.57 s and use the remaining 179k data as training data.
+Within this 179k data, 10\% of the data are used as the validation set.
+The whole data collection process takes around 20 hours with 200 AMD EPYC 9654 CPU cores.

-We train each of our proposed diffusion models and baseline models with 3 different random seeds and test the warm-starting performance with 600 initial guesses sampled from 3 random seeds across 20 unseen obstacle settings, i.e. unseen $y$ values.
+We train each of our proposed constrained and unconstrained DMs and baseline models with 3 different random seeds.
+The models are tested for the warm-starting performance with 600 initial guesses from 3 random seeds across 20 unseen locations of the goal and obstacles, i.e. unseen $y$ values.